Touring around Rome ~ Ostia Antica

 Take the Train

-It is so incredibly easy to take the train around Rome, I’m not quite sure why people would want to drive.
+It is so incredibly easy to take the train while touring Rome, I’m not quite sure why people would want to drive.
 Seriously, our taxis were so easy to use and relatively inexpensive, and they weren’t half as scary as they make them out to be in the movies.
 The TRAIN, well, it was €2.10 round trip per person to Ostia Antica for our day trip!!
 I typed that right, not even joking.

 The menu was particularly yummy and dishes ranged between €8-10 per piatta (plate.)
 Again, so happy we chose the local small “carafe/pitcher” of wine, it was perfect with our meal and about €6.
 Since our menu was hand-written, I knew this was a good sign and most of the meals were probably as close to authentic Roman and homemade as I could find.
 I was right!
 Known for their “meatballs” in this area, I just had to try them.
 I am after all in Rome, eat like the Romans do ~ That’s a good meatball!

 These meatballs did not taste like any I’ve ever tasted before in my life, they were obviously marinating in tomato sauce and wine for some time.
 Melt in my mouth and right onto my hips.
 I didn’t care!
-I was sort of bummed I ordered the small plate.
+Unfortunately, I was sort of bummed I ordered the small plate.

 Jon had the veal piccata with lemon and parsley sauce!
 Sorry, if you are reading this on an empty stomach.
 Equally as delicious and incredible.